 According to survey data from the Las Vegas Convention and Visitor’s Authority (LVCVA), 42% of Las Vegas visitors visited downtown in 2019.
 The reasons guests want to visit Fremont Street are numerous.
 Draws include viewing the new Viva Vision canopy light show, dining at authentic feeling restaurants, and seeing vintage neon that has been slowly disappearing from the Strip.
 Our personal favorite reason to visit downtown is gaming though.
 Table game minimums are more palatable, and slots/video Poker are slightly looser than their counterparts on the Strip.

-For budget conscious visitors, taking public transportation in the form of the bus can be a great way to get from the Strip to downtown for less.
-After all, an Uber, or Taxi cab can cost upwards of $20-$30 one way depending on where you depart from.
+For budget-conscious visitors, taking public transportation in the form of the bus can be a great way to get from the Strip to downtown for less.
+After all, an Uber, or Taxi cab can cost upwards of $20-$30 one way depending on where you depart from and demand.

-Below, we will tell you how you can easily, and inexpensively use the bus to get to old Vegas.
+Below, we’ll tell you how you can easily, and inexpensively take the bus to Fremont Street.

 Related: 44 ways to save money in Vegas.

-Bus tickets are offered in 2 hour, 24 hour, and 3 day increments and cost $6, $8, and $20 respectively.
-Those options are available for purchase at electronic ticket vending machines which are easy to use and can be found at each Deuce/SDX stop.
-Additionally guests can pay cash as they enter, but exact change is required.
+Bus tickets are offered in 2-hour, 24-hour, and 3-day increments and cost $6, $8, and $20 respectively.
+Those options are available for purchase at electronic ticket vending machines which are easy to use and can be found at each Deuce bus stop.
+Additionally, guests can pay cash as they enter, but exact change is required.

 The quickest and easiest way to buy your ticket, though, is via the RideRTC smartphone app which is available for both IOS and Android devices.
 Simply purchase your pass and scan the electronic ticket on your phone upon entering the bus.